-This is based on the fact that women, on average, have smaller builds and lower upper body strength.
-The above features make it easier to handle, aim, and carry the gun, especially over longer periods, like while hunting.
+Women, on average, have smaller builds and lower upper body strength, so the above features make it easier to handle, aim, and carry the gun, especially over longer periods.

-Stronger or broader women may find that they prefer larger, heavier guns than the ones I’ve listed here, while narrower, less bulky men may find these recommendations very helpful.
+Stronger or broader women may find that they prefer larger, heavier guns than the ones I’ve listed here.
+Narrower, less bulky men may find these recommendations very helpful too.

-Ultimately, choosing the best firearm is a personal decision, one you should base on what’s most comfortable and effective for you, not on what other people think you should choose because of your gender.
+Ultimately, choosing the best firearm is a personal decision.
+It should be based on what’s most comfortable and effective for you, not what other people think.

 Best Rifles & Shotguns for Women

-For one, pretty much any AR-15 is going to be relatively small and lightweight, but this one is especially so (in fact, “lightweight” is what the “LW” stands for), weighing in at just 6.05 pounds.
+Pretty much any AR-15 is going to be relatively small and lightweight, but the Daniel Defense DDM4 V7 is especially so, weighing in at just 6.2 pounds.

-Soft touch over-molding on the stock and pistol grip makes the rifle even more comfortable hold and helps mitigate recoil.
+Soft-touch over-molding on the stock and pistol grip makes the rifle even more comfortable to hold and mitigates recoil.

-The rifle’s barrel is 16”, the shortest you can get without the rifle being classified as a short barrel rifle and causing you to have to go through the special regulations for short barreled rifles under the National Firearms Act (NFA).
+The rifle’s barrel is 16-inches — the shortest you can get without being classified as a short-barrel rifle.
+(Remember, short-barreled rifles fall under the National Firearms Act.)

-That shorter barrel makes the rifle easier to balance, and gives you an advantage in terms of maneuverability in a home defense situation.
+That shorter barrel makes the rifle easier to balance, giving you an advantage in maneuverability in a home defense situation.

-If you want a rifle with an even shorter barrel and are willing to go through the NFA bureaucracy, Daniel Defense also has rifles on the DDM4 platform with 10.3”, 11.5”, and 14.5” barrels.
+If you want a rifle with an even shorter barrel and can swim through the NFA bureaucracy, Daniel Defense also offers rifles on the DDM4 platform with 10.3-inch, 11.5-inch, and 14.5-inch barrels.

 Our list of the Best AR-15 Scopes & Optics will come in handy when you’re looking to set your rifle up!

-One of the most popular and best-reviewed rifles, especially at its price point, since it was first released a few years back and it’s an excellent choice for competition shooters.
+It was first released a few years back, and it’s an excellent choice for competition shooters.

-The dimensions vary slightly from caliber to caliber, but in .308 Win, the smallest configuration available, the rifle’s length of pull can be adjusted between 12” and 15.5” and the overall length varies from 39.25 to 42.75.
-The barrel is 20”.
+The dimensions vary slightly from caliber to caliber.
+In .308 Win, the smallest configuration available, the rifle’s length of pull can be adjusted between 12-inches and 15.5-inches.

-Regardless of the caliber you opt for, the rifle has an in-line recoil path from the receiver to the buttstock, reducing felt recoil.
+Regardless of the caliber, the rifle has an in-line recoil path from the receiver to the buttstock, reducing felt recoil.

 What’s your take on the Ruger Precision?

-Now if you’re a rimfire competitor or just want a rifle to use for plinking, then the Precision Rifle isn’t what you need, but Ruger still has you covered with the Ruger Precision Rifle’s kid brother, the Ruger Precision Rimfire, released at the beginning of 2018.
+Now, if you’re a rimfire competitor or just want to plink, Ruger has you covered with the Precision Rifle’s kid brother — the Ruger Precision Rimfire.

-The Precision Rimfire is essentially a scaled-down version of the Precision Rifle, for use with rimfire rounds.
+Released at the beginning of 2018, the Precision Rimfire is essentially a scaled-down version of the Precision Rifle for use with rimfire rounds.

-The Precision rimfire also features a Picatinny rail and 15” free-floating M-LOK handguard and while the Precision Rimfire doesn’t have the same in-line recoil path as the Precision Rifle, but this is no problem since recoil from rimfire cartridges is already minimal.
+While the Precision Rimfire doesn’t have the same in-line recoil path as the Precision Rifle, it’s not a problem since recoil from rimfire cartridges is already minimal.

-is another rifle with an adjustable stock, though not as adjustable as any of the rifles we’ve already discussed.
+The Savage 110 Lightweight Storm is another rifle with an adjustable stock — though not as adjustable as any of the rifles we’ve already discussed.

-With a relatively short barrel (20”) and overall length and a weight of just 5.65 lbs., the rifle is still small enough to be manageable, whether you’re traipsing through the woods or are parked in a treestand or blind.
+With a relatively short barrel (20-inches) and overall length, and a weight of just 5.65 pounds, the rifle is still small enough to be manageable.

-The rifle has a user-adjustable AccuTrigger, which helps minimize the chances of accidental discharge should the rifle get dropped or jostled.
+The rifle opts for a user-adjustable AccuTrigger.
+This trigger helps minimize the chances of an accidental discharge should the rifle get dropped or jostled.

 Checker textured panels on the wrist of the rifle help even diminutive shooters keep a firm grip.